TylerTemp/SaintsField/README.md

 ### Auto Getter ###

+Note: You can change the default behavior of these attributes using `Window/Saints/Create or Edit SaintsField Config`

 #### `GetComponent` ####

 Automatically sign a component to a field, if the field value is null and the component is already attached to current target.
 (First one found will be used)

 *   (Optional) `EXP config`: config.
 See `Saints XPath-like Syntax` section for more information.

+    Note: You can change the default behavior of these attributes using `Window/Saints/Create or Edit SaintsField Config`

 *   `Type compType = null`